sunfishcode/mustang/README.md

    `origin::rust`.
  - Create a target file in `specs/`, by first following [these instructions] to generate a default target file, and then:
+     - change `is-builtin` to false
      - change `dynamic-linking` to false
      - add `-nostdlib`, `-Wl,--require-defined=__mustang_origin`, and
       `-Wl,--require-defined=__mustang_c_scape` to pre-link-args
      - add `"vendor": "mustang"`
    See other targets in the `specs/` directory for examples.
+ - Compile some of the programs in the `examples/` directory, using the new target.
+Try `nm -u` on the binaries to check for undefined symbols which need to be implemented.
  - Add the architecture to tests/tests.rs.
  - Add CI testing to .github/workflows/main.yml, by copying what's done for other architectures.